plone/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 It is best is to fix this in your site in Plone 4 Change email addresses or remove no longer needed users.
 When there are only a few users, you can do this manually.
-To assist you in sites with many users, in Plone 4.1 and higher, you can add the [collective.emaillogin4](https://pypi.org/project/collective.emaillogin4) package to the eggs of your Plone instance.
+To assist you in sites with many users, in Plone 4.1 and higher, you can add the [collective.emaillogin4](https://pypi.org/project/collective.emaillogin4) package to the eggs of your Zope instance.

 With that package, even without installing it in the add-ons control panel, you can call the `@@migrate-to-emaillogin` page to look for duplicate email addresses.